This collection of Russian Revolution trivia and unusual facts has been collected and compiled by Alpha History authors.

 Like most other nations, Russia introduced food rationing and price controls during World War I. One particularly unpopular measure was the tsarist government’s banning of vodka production.
 Ostensibly an attempt to conserve potato crops for food, it also hoped to reduce drinking and encourage sobriety during the war.

-According to some sources, Rasputin’s sexual prowess was due to his large penis – and a strategically placed wart on its end.
+According to one apocryphal story, Grigori Rasputin’s sexual prowess was due to his large penis – and a strategically placed wart on its end.
 Both delivered significant pleasure to his lovers.

 While attending the Yar, a Moscow restaurant, a drunken Rasputin bragged of his influence in the royal court – and specifically over the Tsarina, who he referred to as “the old girl”.
 When challenged about his identity, Rasputin jumped onto the table, opened his trousers and began waving his genitals at onlookers.
 The incident caused a sensation among Muscovites and was later reported to the tsar.